fbsql/fbsql/README.md

  *
  * Initialization script executes on FBSQL startup,
  * connects to database instance and performs (optionally)
- * any operations that you want to be executed at start up time.
+ * any operations that you want to be executed at the server start up time.
  *
  * To be executed at startup init scripts must have the name "init.sql"
  * or have any other name that ends with ".init.sql".
 E.g.: "my.init.sql"